HuayuLiArizona/Data-Poison-Incremental-Learning/README.md

  ````

  # Data
  Please extract dataset to .npy file.
 It will save 10x time training time due to the limitation of IO.
 Also, the poison algorithm is build based on the .npy data.
+Extracted filese can be found [here](https://drive.google.com/file/d/1lfrxAVQ-nvgKWfEuB2o5RI02rTG53D6g/view?usp=sharing).